Imagimm-CIML/360-Angular-Scanning-monitoring-Organelle-Distribution/README.md

 - Binarize your labelling (nucleus and endosomes) and find the centroids :

 ![binarize](https://user-images.githubusercontent.com/41480459/186090516-4a8c6b34-f171-43f1-b751-d890f9dccca8.jpg)
-- Calculate the distance between centroids and normalize this distance by (feret/2): the value will be nbetween 0 and 1.
+- Calculate the distance between centroids and normalize this distance by (feret/2): the value will be between 0 and 1.
-- Transform your image in polar image with the plugin polar transform inside the macro :
+- Transform your image in polar image with the plugin polar_transformer.class inside the macro :

 ![Polar Transform](https://user-images.githubusercontent.com/41480459/186090698-c9b6ac73-9e67-4e7a-acad-1db4ed5c0fc8.jpg)
 - Calculate the profile in intensity (number of white pixel in the radial image in Y) versus angle